dcmwijaya/Kuroku-Bot/README.md

 2. Another ability of this bot is that it can provide notification to the bot owner that someone has accessed a certain menu, so that the bot owner can monitor the movements that occur directly.

-3. There is problem control in the system, if the message does not match the command it will be redirected to the ``` /help ``` command.
+3. There is problem control in the system.

+4. Attractive and educational display.

 <br>